Keownc/workpunch/readme.md

 ```
 $ git clone git@github.com:Keownc/workpunch.git

-Install the dependencies by using
+Install the dependencies by using.

 $ npm install //Installs the package.json file.

 Use bower-installer to get the bower files